SecUpwN/Spotify-AdKiller/README.md

 **Troubleshooting**

+- Spotify-AdKiller has been tested to work with Spotify version 0.9.11.27.g2b1a638.81-1.
+If you are using an older release things might not work as expected.

+    Please also note that the upcoming update to Spotify 1.0.1 will bring about a lot of changes that might end up impeding the AdKiller's ability to work properly.
+It might be a good idea to hold back on updating when the time comes.
+We will update this information as soon as we can test Spotify 1.0.1.

 - If you've installed Spotify from any source other than the official repository please make sure that the `spotify` executable is in your `PATH`.

     You can create a symbolic link, if necessary (e.g. linking `my-spotify` to `spotify` if you are using the user installation of [spotify-make](https://github.com/leamas/spotify-make)).